Battle of the Denmark Strait: Sinking of Hood

+The Admiralty later concluded that the most likely explanation for the loss of Hood was a penetration of her magazines by a 38 cm shell from Bismarck, causing the explosion.

 The wreck of Hood revealed the bow section bereft of any structure.
 A huge section of her side is missing, from the 'A' barbette to the foredeck.
 The midship section had its plates curled outward.
 Moreover, the main parts of the forward structure, including the 600 LT conning tower, were found about 1.1 km away from the main wreckage.
 This has sparked theories that the 15 in forward magazines exploded as a result of the force, flames and pressure, caused by the detonation of the aft magazines.
 However, a team of marine forensic scientists has found that implosion damage to the forward hull due to the rapid sinking of the Hood, is the most likely cause of the state of the forward hull, and they do not support any theory that the forward magazines exploded.